Tree swallow

 The tree swallow nests either in isolated pairs or loose groups, in both natural and artificial cavities.
 Breeding can start as soon as early May, although this date is occurring earlier because of climate change, and it can end as late as July.
 This bird is generally socially monogamous (although about 8% of males are polygynous), with high levels of extra-pair paternity.
-This can benefit the male, but since the female controls copulation, the lack of resolution on how this behaviour benefits females makes the high level of extra-pair paternity puzzling.
+This can benefit the male, but since the female controls copulation, the lack of resolution on how this behavior benefits females makes the high level of extra-pair paternity puzzling.
 The female incubates the clutch of two to eight (but usually four to seven) pure white eggs for around 14 to 15 days.
 The chicks hatch slightly asynchronously, allowing the female to prioritize which chicks to feed in times of food shortage.
 They generally fledge about 18 to 22 days after hatching.
 The tree swallow is sometimes considered a model organism, due to the large amount of research done on it.